-The Depositary has delegated safekeeping of the Scheme Property to The Bank of New York Mellon, London Branch (BNYM LB), ("the Custodian").
+The Depositary has delegated safekeeping of the Scheme Property to CACEIS Bank, UK Branch ("the Custodian").
 In turn, the Custodian has delegated the custody of assets in certain markets in which the Fund may invest to various sub-delegates ("sub-custodians").
 A list of sub-custodians is available from the ACD on request.

-5.5 Updated Information
+Updated Information